GUT-AI/grounded-qa/README.rst

 How to cite this
 ----------------

-If you want to do so, feel free to `cite <CITATION.cff>`_ this components in your publications:
+If you want to do so, feel free to `cite <CITATION.cff>`_ this component in your publications:

 ::